faranalytics/socketnaut/examples/redirect_http_to_https/README.md

 # *Redirect HTTP connections to an HTTPS Service.* <sup><sup>(example)</sup></sup>

 In this example you will create an HTTP Service and a HTTPS Service.
+The HTTP Service will redirect all requests to the HTTPS Service.

 The endpoint i.e., `/`, runs a for loop that blocks for 100ms on each request and returns the string "Hello World!".